 Signs your baby is ready to drop a nap

 One thing to remember is not all changes in sleep patterns mean it’s time to drop a nap, In fact, it could be a sleep regression that’s wreaking havoc on your little ones sleep.
-Find out more about these pesky regressions and how they disrupt your wee ones sleep here.
+To find out more about these pesky disruptions to your wee one's sleep, read oursleep regression article.

 But if you do suspect it’s time to drop a nap and can rule out the other causes that we listed above, then the key things you need to look out for (over the course of several days in a row) are:

 - Taking a long time to settle at the normal nap time.

 - Settling well but waking early from the nap.